I've always thought that if ever I got hold of some land again for home & plant ecosystem development, I'd choose a blank canvas one!

 But the dream of having a landscape as a blank canvas is still so appealing to me.
 The idea of starting from scratch and building slowly along with just enough knowledge and information on various step by step biological mechanisms and just enough tweaking here and there to reasonably speed things along responsibly.
 I've never pointed this out before, but the theme of this blog, "Earth's Internet," is not exactly the internet address I chose.
 Notice what the address bar says up above here ?
 "Creating a New Earth" followed by blogspot.com.
 That is taken from a biblical text at Isaiah 65:17 which I always found refreshing:

 "I’m creating new heavens and a new earth.
 All the earlier troubles, chaos, and pain are things of the past, to be forgotten."Most people who claim to be Christian do not even believe in the above text.
 From talking to many, they believe their creator of the Earth is going to destroy it in a firey apocalypse.
 Apparently their hope is some other deminsion of space and time called Heaven.
 I've never really had a desire to go to such a place.
 No offesnse.
 I've always loved the Earth and the natural things in it.
-The idea of living on such a wonderful planet [minus all the insaneness of human leadership at present], has always appealed to me far more.
-There are many other famous well known biblical texts which are not respected either by those who claim to believe in the Bible's content.
-Take another one from Isaiah 2:4.
-Seriously, this very well known text is on a monument wall outside the United Nations building under a very famous statue:
+The idea of living on such a wonderful planet [minus all the insaneness of human leadership and social unrrest at present], has always appealed to me far more.
+Now on an interesting nore, there are many other famous well known biblical texts which are not respected either by those who claim to believe in the Bible's content.
+Take another example from Isaiah 2:4.
+Seriously, how many of you reading here actually knew that this very well known text is on a monument wall outside the United Nations building under a very famous statue:

 |image by Arno Gourdol (Dec 22, 2008)|